New Bradford White PV50 gas water heater installation

 - We then filled the tank and connected it to power.

 - The next step was to set the tank to the appropriate target temperature and fire it up to check for leaks in the gas connection.

 - We headed outside and cleaned up the exhaust exit for aesthetics.

 - Back inside for a full clean up and water test at the taps.

 And thats all there is to it.
-If you're not satisfied with your current water heating system, give us a call to find out your options.
+If you’re not satisfied with your current water heating system, or you just need a plumber in Peterbrough area, or any of our service areas, give us a call to find out your options.

 Would you like more info or a free quote?
 Fill out the form below.